thrackle-io/rules-engine/docs/userGuides/development/invariants/client/token/handler/Fees-invariants.md

 ## FeesFacet Invariants

-- Version will never be blank
-- Version will never change.
-- Any user can get the contract's version
 - Only a ruleAdmin can activate a set fee activation
 - Any account can retrieve the fee activation
 - Only the owning handler can add a fee